Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 # Chapter 90 - Farewell Party (2) -Make it slow XXX (I want you)-

-「Take that!」
+"Take that!"

-「Whoa!」
+"Whoa!"

 The jersey fabric shorts that Yuu was wearing instead of pajamas were speedily taken off along with his trunks type underpants.

-「Ohoo.」
+"Ohoo."

-「Geez, big sis Sera…」
+"Geez, big sis Sera…"

-「Okay, now say banzai.」
+"Okay, now say banzai."

-「B, banzai?」
+"B, banzai?"

 The corners of Sera’s eyes dropped as she looked down from behind Yuu at the meat rod that was towering so high that it was hitting his lower abdomen, but her hands did not stop, and this time the T-shirt was rolled up and slid off his head in one go as he raised both of his hands.

-「Yes, stay like that, stay like that-」
+"Yes, stay like that, stay like that-"

-「Huh… wait a sec?」
+"Huh… wait a sec?"

 As soon as he got his outstretched arms, which still had the pajamas stuck on them, pulled behind him, he suddenly noticed that something was bound around them from the elbows.

-「Big sis Sera?」
+"Big sis Sera?"

-「It’s fine, it’s fine.」
+"It’s fine, it’s fine."

 When he turned and looked at Sera as he was being pulled, she winked at him and whispered in a quiet voice.

-「Just once is fine, but I’ve always wanted to try tying you up, Yuu.
+"Just once is fine, but I’ve always wanted to try tying you up, Yuu.
 It’s not like I’m going to tie you up for real, anyway.
-It’s just a play tying, so it should be fine, right?」
+It’s just a play tying, so it should be fine, right?"

-「Haa… What are you going to do after binding me?」
+"Haa… What are you going to do after binding me?"

-「Sheesh, I’m sure you know it already.」
+"Sheesh, I’m sure you know it already."

 Moving around to the front, Sera hugged Yuu and rubbed her cheeks against his exposed chest.